Hirschhorn (Neckar): Transfer to Hesse in 1803

-In 1803, Hirschhorn came into the possession of the Grand Duchy of Hesse-Darmstadt, and the monastery was dissolved once again.
+In 1803, Hirschhorn came into the possession of the Grand Duchy of Hesse-Darmstadt, and the monastery was again dissolved.
 From 1821 to 1832 Hirschhorn was an administrative district of its own, then it became part of the district of Heppenheim, and from 1848 to 1852 it belonged to the district of Erbach.
 There were skirmishes between revolutionaries and Federal troops in and around Hirschhorn in 1849 in connection with the revolution of 1848/49 in Baden.
 In 1852 Hirschhorn was joined to the district of Lindenfels, and in 1856 it returned to the district of Heppenheim, which later became the district of Bergstraße.

 Steam navigation on the Neckar was introduced in 1841 and meant a moderate economic upturn.
 Horse-drawn barges finally disappeared from the river in 1878, when a seventy-mile-long chain was put on the river bed on which tugs could pull themselves upstream or downstream.
 A lot of bargemen became redundant and lost their jobs.
 The Neckar Valley Railway started to operate, connecting Hirschhorn with Heidelberg and Mosbach.
 The railway station was built outside the historical precinct of the town in the direction of Neckarsteinach, thus providing an incentive for further expansion of the town in this direction.
-On the Neckar, a weir with a lock and a bridge were completed in 1933.
+On the Neckar, a weir with a lock and a bridge was completed in 1933.
 A second lock was added in 1959.
 The bridge linked Hirschhorn and Ersheim, which had been practically deserted centuries before; so as early as in the 1930s a few houses and a new school for Hirschhorn (which was enlarged in 1970) were built on the left bank.

 Hirschhorn since the Second World War

 When the Second World War ended, Hirschhorn had to accommodate large numbers of evacuees, and also expellees, mainly from Sudetenland.
-By the end of 1946, there were about 400 evacuees, and about 415 refugees.
+By the end of 1946, there were about 400 evacuees and about 415 refugees.
 The lack of space in the town itself made it necessary to create a new residential area on the Ersheim side.
 The cultivated plots and orchards of the previous centuries had to give way to housing.
 By 1982, nearly 1,000 homes had been built there.
 Today more people live in Ersheim than in the old part of the town.
 In 1960 Hirschhorn was recognized as a climatic health resort (Luftkurort).
 The village of Langenthal became part of Hirschhorn in 1972.
 In 1976, work was begun on the project "bridge - tunnel - bridge", which was completed in 1982 and provides a bypass for through traffic on the B 37 (Bundesstraße 37).
 The modern gym in Jahnstrasse was opened in 1983.
 The "once-in-a-century" flood of 1993 was particularly bad and left considerable damage.

 Politics

 Town council

-Results of the elections of 27 March 2011:
+On March 14, 2021, the municipal election yielded the following results, compared to previous municipal elections: